epicmaxco/vuestic-ui/.github/ISSUE_TEMPLATE/bug-template.md

 ---
 name: Bug Report
-about: Bug Report
-title: 'Report a bug for Vuestic UI'
+about: Report a bug for Vuestic UI
 labels: ["BUG", "EXTERNAL"]
 assignees: ''